Oblarg/docs/TelemetryDesignDoc.md

 * Sendables can be registered with `LiveWindow` even if they have no business being there (i.e. they are not a sensor or an actuator).
 * It is not documented which `Sendable`s automatically add themselves to the `LiveWindow` registry immediately upon construction, and the application of the `Sendable` interface to certain classes which would otherwise be able to provide useful telemetry to teams (e.g. the various pneumatics classes) has been delayed or abandoned due to the complexities of maintaining a such a static registry, even when the classes could feasibly implement the interface and expose themselves to users sans automatic registration.

-### Crude interaction between Sendable and Commands
+### Crude/confusing interaction between Sendable and Commands

 Parts of the `Sendable` interface - particulary those involving the `LiveWindow` registry - have hard dependencies on the design philosophy of the Command-based framework.
 In particular, `LiveWindow` widgets are grouped by "subsystem," even though they are populated automatically on robots that may not have recognizable `Subsystem` classes.
-The relevant values are silently defaulted - and the functionality rendered useless - in all but a very narrow set of circumstances.
+This naming paradigm is confusing, as it implies a structural link between the library features when in fact there is none - the interaction is very shallow, and the grouping is usable even without the command framework.
+This currently exists entirely in the robot code as a tacked-on feature in the `Sendable` class, when it could be better handled through the metadata layer.

 The command scheduler implements `NTSendable` in a fairly ad hoc way (the functionality was copied directly from the original command framework to allow backwards compatibility, which may have been a mistake).
 This is one of the few major reliances on `NTSendable` remaining in the codebase, and may present an opportunity to remove the dependency entirely.